 Symmetric encryption uses the same key to encrypt and decrypt data.
 The most widely used symmetric algorithms are AES and TDES.
 The first one was created to protect government classified information and the second one is used in the financial banking and payment industries.
-Symmetric encryption is much faster than asymmetric encryption, but the sender must exchange the key used to encrypt the data with the recipient prior to the decryption – (i.e. communicating parties must have the same key before they can achieve secure communication).
-To securely distribute and manage large numbers of keys, most cryptographic processes use a symmetric algorithm to efficiently encrypt data, but use an asymmetric algorithm to exchange the secret key.
+Symmetric encryption is much faster than asymmetric encryption, but the sender must exchange the key used to encrypt the data with the recipient prior to the decryption (i.e. communicating parties must have the same key before they can achieve secure communication).
+To securely distribute and manage large numbers of keys, most cryptographic processes use a symmetric algorithm to efficiently encrypt data but use an asymmetric algorithm to exchange the secret key.

 Asymmetric cryptography, also known as public-key cryptography, uses two different but mathematically linked keys, one public and one private.
 The public key can be published for anyone to use and encrypt messages, whereas the private key must be kept secret (i.e. only the receiving party to have access to the decryption key that enables messages to be read).
 RSA is the most widely used asymmetric algorithm, partly because both the public and the private keys can encrypt a message.
-Th opposite key from the one used to encrypt a message is used to decrypt it.
-This attribute provides a method of assuring not only confidentiality, but also the integrity, authenticity and non-reputability of electronic communications and data at rest through the use of digital signatures.
+The opposite key from the one used to encrypt a message is used to decrypt it.
+This attribute provides a method of assuring not only confidentiality but also the integrity, authenticity and non-reputability of electronic communications and data at rest through the use of digital signatures.

-The simplest form of deception technology is the classic honeypot: a planted store of data whose contents are designed to be appealing to attackers, such as decoy password lists, false databases, fake access to other regions and more.
+The simplest form of Deception Technology is the classic honeypot: a planted store of data whose contents are designed to be appealing to attackers, such as decoy password lists, false databases, fake access to other regions and more.
 When an intruder enters a network, they are led by a trail of breadcrumbs straight to the honeypot, which is triggered to alert security and distract the intruder by feeding them engineered information.

 Easy integration with hundreds of Your favorite applications